cadencemarseille/rust-pcre/README.md

 See the [source of `pcredemo`](https://github.com/cadencemarseille/rust-pcre/blob/master/src/pcredemo/main.rs) for a complete example.

+You can view the latest documentation online at: http://www.rust-ci.org/cadencemarseille/rust-pcre/doc/pcre/

 ## Development

 Patches and GitHub pull requests (PRs) are always welcome.